 Crane and hoist operation has been classed as High Risk Work since 1 September 2010.
-Prior to this it was known as a 'Prescribed Occupation' and required the operator to hold an OHS Certification Australia card or Certificate of Competency.
-To undertake this work you need a Licence to Perform High Risk Work unless you have valid certificates issued before 1 September 2010.
-Check the expiry date of certificates issued after 1 January 1999.
+To undertake this work you need a Licence to Perform High Risk Work.

 To get a new qualification in crane and/or hoist operation you must undertake appropriate training and be assessed as competent by an Assessor who is accredited with SafeWork SA (PDF 45kb).
 For further details see the web page 'Getting a new licence or adding a class'.

 For further information on the hierarchy of crane classes, refer to the hierarchy of cranes licences (PDF 86kb).

 There are 16 classes of crane and hoist operation:

 ||Tower crane (Class CT) - covers the operation of a jib or boom crane mounted on a tower structure, demountable or permanent, including both horizontal and luffing jib types.|